mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-symbols.md

 Introduced in 7.16.1.
 See libcurl-errors(3).

 ## CURLE_TELNET_OPTION_SYNTAX
 Introduced in 7.7.
-See libcurl-errors(3).
+Deprecated since 7.78.0.

 ## CURLE_TFTP_DISKFULL
 Introduced in 7.15.0.
 Deprecated since 7.17.0.